 Up until this weekend at the hospital, I was one of those people who would say, “I’m fine.
 Everyone is overreacting.”
-But there are boundaries, and then there’s repression.

 It’s a legit survival instinct (just like panic), but by pretending we’re peachy-keen, all we’re doing is building up walls between ourselves and other people.
 We’re already in isolation — we don’t need that too.
 Let’s all recognize that there’s no shame in feeling the world’s undercurrent of anxiety.
 It’s completely normal.

 You’re not a hero for pretending it isn’t there — you’re a hero for admitting it is.

 During these strange times, in our runs to the grocery store and gas station, let’s abandon our conventional greetings and platitudes.
 Instead, make real eye contact with the person behind the counter and say, “Thank you for being here.”

 By the time my mom got the all-clear to return home, I was struck by the warmth of each worker we encountered.
 It was a far cry from the type of treatment I was used to: swift, efficient, a little bit flat, almost like we were inconveniencing the doctors with our very existence.